mehuman/PrivacyTalk/privacy_talk.md

 - Reasons to not care
   - Nothing to hide
     - Will you forever?
-    - What if your friend/family doesn't?
+    - What if your friend/family do?
     - Political disent in other countries
-    - Vaccine theory
   - My person is in power
     - They won't always be
     - They aren't the only one's listening